If you are thinking about applying to Northwestern, the deadline for Fall 2023 admissions is January 1 and the fee for the application costs $75.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Northwestern must submit the following items.
-Double check with Northwestern's admissions department to confirm all application materials and requirements.
+To apply to Northwestern, all applicants must submit the following items.
+Make sure to check in with Northwestern's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|